openstack/releases/PROCESS.rst

      $ ./list_unreleased_changes.sh stable/newton $(list-repos --tag release:cycle-with-milestones) 2>&1 | tee unreleased.log

+7. As soon as the last release candidate is tagged and the freeze period is entered, use ``propose-final-releases`` to tag the existing most recent release candidates as the final release for projects using the cycle-with-milestone model.

+8. Ask liaisons and PTLs of milestone-based projects to review and +1 the final release proposal from the previous step so their approval is included in the metadata that goes onto the signed tag.

 Final Release
 =============

 1. Add documentation links on the series page on releases.o.o.
    See https://review.openstack.org/#/c/381005 for an example.

-2. Use ``propose-final-releases`` to tag the existing most recent release candidates as the final release for projects using the cycle-with-milestone model.

-3. Mark series as released on releases.o.o, by updating doc/source/index.rst and doc/source/$series/index.rst.
+2. Mark series as released on releases.o.o, by updating doc/source/index.rst and doc/source/$series/index.rst.
    See https://review.openstack.org/#/c/381006 for an example.

-4. Send release announcement email to ``openstack-announce@lists.openstack.org``, based on ``templates/final.txt``.
+3. Send release announcement email to ``openstack-announce@lists.openstack.org``, based on ``templates/final.txt``.

-5. Reset gerrit ACLs
+4. Reset gerrit ACLs

    1. Update all of the $project-release-branch groups to have
       $project-stable-maint as members instead of "Release Managers"